rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 # Incremental Compilation and the Compiler Backend

 The compiler backend, the part involving LLVM, is using the query system but it is not implemented in terms of queries itself.
 As a consequence it does not automatically partake in dependency tracking.
 However, the manual integration with the tracking system is pretty straight-forward.
-The compiler simply tracks what queries get invoked when generating the initial LLVM version of each codegen unit, which results in a dep-node for each of them.
+The compiler simply tracks what queries get invoked when generating the initial LLVM version of each codegen unit (CGU), which results in a dep-node for each CGU.
 In subsequent compilation sessions it then tries to mark the dep-node for a CGU as green.
-If it succeeds it knows that the corresponding object and bitcode files on disk are still valid.
-If it doesn't succeed, the entire codegen unit has to be recompiled.
+If it succeeds, it knows that the corresponding object and bitcode files on disk are still valid.
+If it doesn't succeed, the entire CGU has to be recompiled.

 This is the same approach that is used for regular queries.
 The main differences
 are: